erwinluis/splitable_doc/README.md

 ### How to get your api_key

-To access the Split(able) API, you need to:
+To access the split(able) API, you need to:

 * [Register](https://www.splitable.com/sign-up) your company with split(able).
 * Go to company settings page and make a note of `api_key` value.